GRC-SummerSchool/learn-python/Day1/Variables.md

 j = 2 + 3j  # complex number (typically 2 x 64 bit)
 ```

-_Note prior to Python 3.6, Python had two integer types int (32-bit) and long (arbitrary).
-Now all integers
+> Note: Prior to Python 3.6, there were two integer types int (32-bit) and long (arbitrary).
+Now all integers have
-have arbitrary length_
+> arbitrary length

 ### Boolean